apache/accumulo-website/_docs-2/troubleshooting/code.md

   * metadata for the `accumulo.root` table is stored in ZooKeeper
   * tables are read using [MetaDataTableScanner]
   * tables are modified using [MetadataTableUtil]

+## FATE

+  * performs repeatable, persisted operations
+  * operations are stored in ZooKeeper
+  * [Master] acts as execution system to run operations

 ## Tablet Server